 Before joining A&M, Mr. Frost managed his own investigations firm with clients including law firms, private equity firms and international consulting firms.
 Previously, he was a partner with a corporate investigations firm in New York that engaged in litigation support, pre-deal due diligence and investment intelligence for legal and financial firms.

 Mr. Frost earned a bachelor's degree in English literature from Swarthmore College.
-He is a Certified Fraud Examiner (CFE), as well as a licensed private investigator in New York and New Jersey.
+He is a licensed private investigator in New York.